GoJS API

 • This returns the gravitational field in the Y direction acting on a vertex at the given point.
 By default there is no gravitational field at any location.

 Used to define an external gravitational field at a point independent of the vertex masses.
 A vertex L is acted upon by a force in the Y direction of proportional to gravitationalFieldY(L.center.x, L.center.y) * gravitationalMass(L).
-Please read the Introduction page on Extensions for how to override methods and how to call this base method.
+Please read the Learn page on Extensions for how to override methods and how to call this base method.

 Parameters